-- Provide administrative support to the GREB Chair and GREB members. - Support stakeholders such as Principal Investigators, Co-Investigators, students, postdoctoral fellows, other team members, and/or any person conducting research at the University. - Prepare and maintain comprehensive records, including all documentation of the project proposals submitted to the GREB for review; attend board meetings; prepare minutes. - Perform other functions as described within the SOPs.
+- Provide administrative support to the GREB Chair and GREB members. - Perform preliminary reviews on submissions to HSREB. - Determine the HSREB and GREB submission criteria of applications and the appropriateness of submission to HSREB or GREB. - Support stakeholders such Principal Investigators, Co-Investigators, students, postdoctoral fellows, other team members, and/or any person conducting research at the University and/or its affiliated hospitals with submission, application and ethical advice on studies. - Prepare and maintain comprehensive records of reviews, GREB agenda items, GREB agendas, attendance at board meetings; meeting minutes. - Perform other functions as described within the SOPs.